PeterMilo/odin-project-todo/README.md

 # odin-project-todo

-Next step: Make the form editable.
+Next step: Add project structure to todos
-Attach delete button to each todo item
---> Finish button setup in index.js

 This should still work:
 npx webpack --watch